One & Only (Deep Obsession song)

-"One & Only" is a song by New Zealand pop group Deep Obsession, notable for being the third of the group's three consecutive number-one singles in New Zealand.
+"One & Only" is a song by New Zealand pop group Deep Obsession, released in October 1999.
+It's notable for being the third of the group's three consecutive number-one singles in New Zealand.
 "One & Only" was the first Deep Obsession single released after founding member Christopher Banks had left the group.
 "One & Only" was certified gold in New Zealand and was ranked the 13th-most-popular single of New Zealand at the end of 1999.

 Music video

 In 1999, a music video was released for the song, directed by Ian McLean.
 The video features singers Zara Clark and Vanessa Kelly, placing them in a surreal environment including a large number of fish tanks.